East Prawle

 East Prawle is a village in the civil parish of Chivelstone, in the South Hams district of Devon, England.
 It is situated on the coast south east of Salcombe, near the most southerly tip of Devon, Prawle Point.

-Mentioned in the Domesday Book, the village's name probably comes from the Anglo-Saxon word Præwhyll meaning 'lookout place'.
-Primarily a farming settlement, the village has seen little major development save to meet local requirements.
+Mentioned in the Domesday Book, the village's name comes from the Anglo-Saxon word Præwhyll meaning 'lookout place'.
+The area, being Devon's most southerly point, has served as a lookout since ancient times, which perfectly fits the name's meaning.
+East Prawle is primarily a farming settlement, the village has seen little development.

 During the First World War an airfield was constructed just outside the village.

-Local amenities include a public house, a local shop, and a community hall.
+World War I (specifically 1918-1919):